teplofizik/nyaimagetool/readme.md

 There is possible to add or update files in ramfs image.

 ## Supported image formats
-1. Kernel: gz, fit, raw, legacy
+1. Kernel: compressed raw, fit, raw, legacy
-2. Ramfs: cpio, cpio.gz, ext2.gz, legacy, fit, ext2
+2. Ramfs: cpio, ext2, compressed cpio or ext2, legacy, fit
 3. Device tree: dtb, fit

 ## Supported filesystems
 Supported at now:
 1. CPIO ASCII (RW)
 2. EXT2 (R)

+## Supported compression types
+Supported at now:
+1. GZip (RW)
+2. LZMA (RW)
+3. LZ4 (RW)

+LZMA compression is provided by LZMA SDK package.
+LZ4 compression is provided by FT.LZ4 package.

 ## How to
 There are need to add scp support to image and add version information (device id or other info).